 Google announced the Stagefright vulnerability fix would start rolling out as an OTA today, but it has also added new factory images to the Nexus developer pages.
 That means bootloader unlocked Nexus phones and tablets can flash the new build immediately, even if your device is running some wacky ROM.
 Read More

 The Android L developer preview remained largely static in the time between its launch and Lollipop's official release.
 That isn't the case with Android M, which Google says will receive monthly over-the-air updates.
 The first of them is now available for the Nexus 5 and 6.

 There isn't much new to see in this update.
 Google announced it last week when it released system images, and you can see the provided list of changes in our coverage at the time.
+You will also find a few known issues to look out for as well.
 Read More

 It's time to fire up those M preview devices again—Google is in the process of rolling out the second M preview build today.
 The OTA should arrive on all supported Nexus devices that have the first M build in the next few days.
 If you're the impatient sort, you can grab the system images right now.
 Read More